 a.
 But they and our fathers: This was a terrible response to the great and good works of God on behalf of Israel.
 God had been so good to Israel, but they and our fathers acted proudly.
 Our sin is bad enough; but to consider we sin against a God who has only treated us well is far, far, worse.

-c.
-Hardened their necks… refused to obey… were not mindful: This is a third sure sign of revival – recognition of our own sinfulness.
-When we humbly seek God, and see His goodness, we can’t help but next to notice our own sinfulness – the blackness of our sin stands out against the brightness of God’s purity and goodness.
+b.
+Hardened their necks…. refused to obey…were not mindful: This is a third sure sign of revival – recognition of our own sinfulness.
+When we humbly seek God, and see His goodness, we can’t help but to next notice our own sinfulness – the blackness of our sin stands out against the brightness of God’s purity and goodness.

 6. (17b-21) God’s gracious reply to rebellious Israel.